 ELA and Other Standards:

-6RL.KID.1 Analyze what a text says and draw logical inferences, cite textual references and cite textual evidence to support conclusion.
+6RL.KID.1 Analyze what a text says and draw logical inferences, cite textual references, and cite textual evidence to support a conclusion.

 Daily Activities